mirantis-field/simple-nginx-equinix/README.md

-# refactoring from "simple-nginx" to be used with the equinix secured pipeline CICD
+# Refactoring from "simple-nginx" to be used with the equinix secured pipeline CICD